Finances of the Church of Jesus Christ of Latter-day Saints: Volunteer labor

 In 1995, the church's human resources department estimated that the 96,484 volunteers serving at the time contributed services having an annual value of $360 million.
 Church members volunteer general custodial work for local church facilities.

 Political campaigns

-The church spends some of its funds on political campaigns, such as funding efforts to defeat marriage equality laws.
+The church spends some of its funds on political campaigns, such as funding efforts to support Proposition 8 in California.
 It does not donate directly to candidates or political parties.

 Assets

 Time magazine estimated in 1996 that the church's assets exceeded $30 billion.
 Three years later, annual revenues were estimated to be $5 billion, with total assets at $25 to $30 billion.

+In 2023, the Widow's Mite estimated the church's net worth (and therefore a minimum valuation of its assets) to be around $265 billion.

 Ensign Peak Advisors

 Ensign Peak Advisors, Inc. (EP) was founded as the LDS Church's investment division in the 1960s and was still considered to be a "shoestring operation" into the 1990s.
 By 2020, it managed about $100 billion in assets.

 In 2019, a former EP employee made a whistleblower report to the IRS alleging that the church held over $100 billion of assets in a large investment fund.
 Prior to this disclosure, the scope of EP's holdings had not been publicly reported.
 The whistleblower further alleged that the church-operated fund failed to use its revenues for charitable purposes and instead used them in for-profit ventures; and that it misled contributors and the public about the usage and extent of those funds.
 According to the whistleblower, applicable law requires the funds be used for religious, educational or other charitable purposes for the fund to maintain its tax-exempt status.
 If confirmed, the $100 billion net worth would exceed the combined net worths of the world's largest university endowment (Harvard University) and the world's largest philanthropic foundation (Gates Foundation).
 Other commentators have argued that such expenditures may not be legally required as claimed.

 In response to the allegations, the church's First Presidency stated that "the Church complies with all applicable law governing our donations, investments, taxes, and reserves," and that "a portion" of funds received by the church are "methodically safeguarded through wise financial management and the building of a prudent reserve for the future."